Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Introduction

-\item Several simulations are applied to demonstrate the effectiveness of the proposed strategy and to demonstrate how increasing the number of the STAR-RIS elements leads to dramatic enhancements in the system performance.
-Our simulation results further show that jointly exploiting RSMA-based algorithm and STAR-RIS improves the efficiency.
-Specifically, by increasing the number of RIS elements the performance of the network is enhanced drastically. \end{itemize}
+\item Rich simulations are provided for characterizing the proposed strategy and to demonstrate how increasing the number of STAR-RIS elements leads to dramatic improvement in the system performance.
+Our simulation results show that it is the combination of the RSMA-based algorithm and and the STAR-RIS that improves the efficiency.
+Specifically, by increasing the number of RIS elements the performance of the network is drastically enhanced.
+Furthermore, our method surpasses both OMA and NOMA in performance. \end{itemize} To summarize the aforementioned discussion, Table \ref{tab:comparison} presents a concise comparison of our approach with the state-of-the-art, underscoring the novel aspects of our methodology in the context of existing research.